 Cheng-Chieh Yu joined the UCLA Department of World Arts and Cultures/Dance in 2001.
 She choreographs dance-theater and dance-for-camera projects that explore Asian and Asian-American profiles at intersections of social-political perspectives, gender ascription, and cultural hybridity.
-Yu's work has been commissioned by institutions internationally including the Chinese Information and Cultural Center (NYC) Danspace Project at St. Mark's Church (NYC), the Beijing Modern Dance Company and Guangdong Modern Dance Company in China, Sun-Shier Dance Theater and the Taipei Dance Circle of Taiwan.
-In her research and teaching, Yu combines a rare synthesis of the primary kinesthetic languages of modernism and post-modernism in reformations that are informed by non-western movement practices.
-She is also affiliated with the UCLA Center for Chinese Studies and is looking forward to becoming the Vice Chair of Undergraduate Studies at the beginning of the Winter 2021 term.
+Yu's work has been commissioned by institutions internationally including the Chinese Information and Cultural Center (NYC) Danspace Project at St. Mark's Church (NYC), the Beijing Modern Dance Company and Guangdong Modern Dance Company in China, Sun-Shier Dance Theater, Creative Society Theater Group and the Taipei Dance Circle of Taiwan.
+In her research and teaching, Yu combines a rare synthesis of the kinesthetic languages of modernism, post-modernism and Asian martial movement forms.
+She is also affiliated with the UCLA Center for Chinese Studies.

-CAMPUS CALENDAR 2020-2021
+CAMPUS CALENDAR 2021-2022